yufanw/NodeServer/README.md

 # NodeServer
 Barebones server made using NodeJS.
-Sends 'hi!' as a response for all requests.
+Handles and responds to GET and POST requests.